Oregon Cannabis Business Licenses

 WHAT IS OREGON'S CURRENT CANNABIS MARKET STATUS?

-On Tuesday, November 4, 2014, Oregon voters chose to legalize adult-use and possession of marijuana, effectively ending their state’s prohibition.
-This opened up the state’s ability to regulate and tax the sale of marijuana to individuals 21 and older.
+Cannabis is both medically and recreationally legal in Oregon.
+On Tuesday, November 4, 2014, Oregon voters ended their state’s prohibition and chose to legalize adult-use and possession of marijuana, thus opening up the state’s ability to regulate and tax the sale of marijuana to individuals 21 and older.
 The Control, Regulation, and Taxation of Marijuana and Industrial Hemp Act removed penalties for adults 21 and older who possess, use, and grow a limited amount of marijuana.
-It also directs the Oregon Liquor Commission to establish a system of strictly regulated and registered marijuana producers, wholesalers, processors, and retailers.
+It also directed the Oregon Liquor Commission to establish a system of strictly regulated and registered marijuana producers, wholesalers, processors, and retailers.

 There has been little to no changes to this Act since it was passed.
 Oregon lawmakers reconvened early 2018 in a short session, which is held in alternating years, and enacted minimal changes to current marijuana laws or policy as they see their program as a success and do not want to cause unnecessary amendments.